wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/flow/pad-text-manipulation/includes/2-text-actions.md

 ![Screenshot of the convert text to number action properties.](..\media\convert-text-to-number-action-properties.png)

-The **Convert number to text** action to performs the reverse conversion.
+The **Convert number to text** action performs the reverse conversion.
 Enter a number or a numeric variable to convert to a text variable.
 Set the number of decimal places to include, and configure the digit grouping options.

 Use the **Convert datetime to text** action to convert a datetime value to text.
 This action's properties contain several options regarding the format of the datetime input.
 For example, convert a  **datetime** variable that was created with the **Get current date and time** action to text using this action.